SAP/WebClientDevGuide/README.md

 ### async sttAbort()

-This function is called by the WebClient if the ongoing listening session should be closed immediately and any results should also be immediately dismissed.
+This function is called by the Web Client if the ongoing listening session should be closed immediately and any results should also be immediately dismissed.

 Example implementation